 7. How can I survey people without disclosing my idea?
 Should I ask them to sign NDAs?

 To learn what the market thinks about your idea you need to ask it - you must disclose it.
-But that doesn't mean you must disclose key features to your competitors.
+But that does not mean you must disclose key features to your competitors.
 Choose your survey targets carefully.
 Give them the information they need to generate the information you want.
 Describe features and benefits without disclosing how those features and benefits are achieved.
-Show them a prototype but don't open it up to show what makes it work.
+Show them a prototype but do not open it up to show what makes it work.

-For example, if you've invented a new kind of ball that bounces higher and for longer duration than other balls you should have no trouble in saying exactly that: "I've invented a ball that bounces higher for longer duration than other balls."
+For example, if you invented a new kind of ball that bounces higher and for longer duration than other balls, you should have no trouble in saying exactly that: "I invented a ball that bounces higher for longer duration than other balls."
 You have not revealed HOW the ball manages this trick.
 The HOW is the invention.
 If the idea itself needs to be secret, find other ways to discuss it obliquely.
-But keep in mind that the more accurate your description of your invention to third parties, the better input you'll receive.
-Don't be overly paranoid.
+But keep in mind that the more accurate your description of your invention to third parties, the better input you receive.
+Do not be overly paranoid.
 While paranoia is helpful in small doses, it can become poisonous in large ones.
 To commercialize an invention an inventor needs to talk (more or less) openly with third parties.
-Find ways to duiscuss your invention without giving away the key details.
+Find ways to discuss your invention without giving away the key details.

 share this article: facebook